agnesfromeverywhere/thepsychedelicdigest/posts/dmt-entities-real-theories.md

 ---
 title: "Are DMT Entities Real?
 5 Powerful Theories That Science and Consciousness Research Cannot Ignore"
-date: 2026-05-15
+date: "2026-05-15"
-image: /assets/images/dmt-entities-card.png
-category: Research
-author: Agnes
+author: "Agnes Horry"
----
-# Are DMT Entities Real?
-5 Powerful Theories That Science and Consciousness Research Cannot Ignore

-*Published on The Psychedelic Digest | thepsychedelicdigest.com*

----

-**Meta description:** Are DMT entities real?
-Explore 5 evidence-backed theories from neuroscience, psychology, and consciousness research that challenge everything we think we know.
+category: "Research"
+readTime: "8 min read"
+excerpt: "Nearly half of all DMT users report meeting a non-human presence.
+Here are the 5 most compelling theories science and consciousness research have to offer."
+image: "/images/dmt-entities-card.png"
+tags:
+  - DMT
+  - consciousness
+  - entities
 ---

 Something strange happens to nearly half of all people who smoke DMT.
 They meet someone.